syncfusion-content/uwp-docs/uwp/Tile-View/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling in UWP Tile View control | Syncfusion®
+title: Appearance and Styling in UWP SfTileView | Syncfusion®
-description: Learn here all about Appearance and Styling support in Syncfusion® UWP Tile View (SfTileView) control and more.
+description: Learn how to customize the appearance and styling of the Syncfusion® UWP SfTileView control using ItemHeight, ItemWidth, and other properties.
 platform: uwp
 control: SfTileView
 documentation: ug
 ---

-# Appearance and Styling in UWP Tile View (SfTileView)
+# Appearance and Styling in UWP SfTileView

 ## Customizing item height